Crio-Bytes/IBD-2022-Master-Repository/AWS_Automation_using_Terraform/README.md

 ---
 ### Activity 4 - Create Terraform Configuration file
 ---
-With the help of Terraform Configuration file, you can launch the resources in the cloud platform and also attach the resource like ebs volume is attached to the ec2, with the help of it you can launch the resources in the multiple cloud platform at once like you can launch resources in AWS(Amazon Web Service), GCP(Google Cloud Platform), etc.
+With the help of Terraform Configuration file, you can launch the resources in the cloud platform and also attach the resource like EBS volume to the EC2, with the help of it you can launch the resources in the multiple cloud platform at once like you can launch resources in AWS(Amazon Web Service), GCP(Google Cloud Platform), etc.

 - To create the Terraform file to launch the AWS resources:
 > Copy the file from `Src/Activity-4/terraform.tf` and add the detail as mentioned